Huegoxaga/notes/os/linux.md

   - `sudo -l` list commands that are available for the current user without using root password.
   - to enable sudo log, add `Defaults logfile=/var/log/sudulog` in sudoers, using `visudo`.
 - `useradd <newUsername>` create new user account and add the user to a new private group named as the username.
+  - `useradd -d <PathToNewHomeDir> <newUsername>` set customized path for user's home directory.
+  - `-s /bin/bash` set bash as preferred shell for this user.
+  - `--gid` or `-g` or `-G` will and user to a existing group rather than creating a new group which has the same name as the username by default.
+  - `-r` or `--system` will use UID in system user range. system users are created with no expiry date.
-  - After execution, new user will be added in the `etc/passwd`.
+  - After execution, new user will be added in the `/etc/passwd`.
 It has the following info `username:passwordLink:UserID(starting from 500):GroupID::homeDirectory:defaultShell`.
+  - The default setting for `useradd` can be changed in the `/etc/default/useradd`, or run `useradd --D`, or `useradd --defaults`
 - `passwd <username>`, follow the prompt to enter and confirm password.
   - Password info will be stored in the `etc/shadow` file if the system use shadow password.
-  - New account without setting password is not accessible, will show `!!` in the `etc/shadow` file.
+  - New account without setting password is not accessible, will show `!!` in the `/etc/shadow` file.
 - `groupadd <groupname>` create a new group.
   - group infos are stored in the `etc/group` file.
+  - `groupadd <groupname> --system` or `groupadd <groupname> -r` Create a system group with low range(defined by `SYS_GID_MIN-SYS_GID_MAX` in `login.defs`) of GID(Group ID)
 - `usermod -G <groupname> <username>` add user to a group.
 - `chmod <permissionCode> <filePath>` change the file permission.
 - `chmod <permissionCode> <folderPath> -R` change permission for the folder and all its contents.